Studio Pitch Black

 Is That When The Idea For Lamps Came Up?

 Not yet.
 The idea came very spontaneously later on.
-The beach was 5 minutes away from where I lived and in my free time I surfed for all I was worth.
-For reasons that are incomprehensible to this day, I have then sold my Florence.
+The beach was only 5 minutes away from where I lived and in my free time (in Australia) I surfed for all I was worth.
+For reasons that are incomprehensible to this day, I sold my Florence.
 A vintage 1972 olive green Beetle, convertible, my baby.
 From then on everything went as if by itself.
 Suddenly I had sold almost everything I owned, sublet my room and bought a one-way ticket to Lombok.
 Indonesia was my second home at that point.
-I was suddenly homeless in Indonesia, with the only question in my head: How do I combine sculpture and function in my own style?
+Suddenly I was homeless in Indonesia, with the only question in my head: How do I combine sculpture and function in my own style?
 This question circled in my head from morning till night.
 I did nothing but surf, research, sleep, and scooter around for a month, looking for the illuminating idea.

 How Did You End Up in Frankfurt?